prime31/V-C-Wrapper-Generator/README.md

 # V-C-Wrapper-Generator
-Helper for generating V wrapper code from C source
+Helper for generating Odin or V wrapper code from C source.
+Use the "odin" branch to get to the Odin generator.

 ## Requirements for Building